 Instead of going overboard with graphics or grabbing any do-it-yourself template, invest some time and energy into ensuring your website features minimal graphics and an easy to navigate format.
 As a general rule, if a graphic, button, color or illustration isn’t serving a specific and easily definable purpose, it shouldn’t be there.
 When it comes to website design, less is more.

 On the other side of that coin, though, it’s important to keep your website from being boring.
-Text-only pages with minimal colors, no backgrounds and no interest grabbing text formatting (subheaders, headers, bolding, lists, etc.) are a sure cause for back-clicks.
+Text-only pages with minimal colors, no backgrounds and no interesting grabbing text formatting (subheaders, headers, bolding, lists, etc.) are a sure cause for back-clicks.
 While you don’t want your site to be overwhelming, you also have to consider how many sites are on the web today (an estimated 1 billion, to be exact) and how many of them are run by companies that are very similar to yours.
 With this in mind, it’s obvious that a boring, text-heavy site is not going to earn you conversions, businesses or customer interaction.
 To give your site some personal flair and help it stand out in the crowd, invest some money into a personalized logo and determine a color scheme for your site.
-Incorporate images into your posts and pick a unique yet easy to use layout to provide interest for your customers while also keeping the site easy to navigate.
+Incorporate images into your posts and pick a unique yet easy to use layout to provide interest to your customers while also keeping the site easy to navigate.

 3) The site is dated

 An outdated site spells certain death for your views and traffic counts.
 If you haven’t updated your blog since 2009 or you’re still advertising a sale that took place 6 months ago, visitors will immediately feel like you don’t care and that you’re not engaged.
-And then, they’ll go find a website that offers them current, up-to-date information.
+And then, they’ll go find a website that offers the current, up-to-date information.

 Multiple studies have shown that maintaining an active web presence is one of the best ways to increase traffic and, as such, it’s wise to update your site a few times a week.
 Post new blogs, use the site as a platform to advertise new deals, inventory or products and keep your customers up-to-date about what’s going on behind the scenes.

 While building your mailing list is important, it’s not generally the best ideal to require that users submit their email before they can access any of your site’s information.
 While this tactic (known as “squeeze pages”) works for media giants like Pinterest, it’s not a great idea for small companies.
 The reason for this is that there are dozens if not hundreds of sites just like yours that will happily offer similar information without first requiring an email address.
-Customers that are in the early stages of the buying process may not wan to give you their email address just yet and, if you demand it, they may well leave you and go find one of your competitors.
+Customers that are in the early stages of the buying process may not want to give you their email address just yet and, if you demand it, they may well leave you and go find one of your competitors.

 In light of this, it’s very wise to leave a good portion of your website available to the general public without the requirement of an email address.
 If you so choose, you can make certain portions of your website, such as advanced content, available only to your email subscribers, but you need to provide your customers with ample value to earn their trust before you ask them to give you something in return.